Andrej730/blender-daily-build/README.md

-# Blender Daily Build
+# Blender Daily Build (Patched for 4.5)

-This repository targets to build Blender daily for the purpose that validates your own Blender scripts and add-ons on the latest Blender built by the latest Blender's source codes.
+This repository is a patched version of [nutti/blender-daily-build](https://github.com/nutti/blender-daily-build) to address issues with Blender 4.5.

+## Issue with Blender 4.5

+Official Blender 4.5 breaks stubs generation due to [issue #141853](https://projects.blender.org/blender/blender/issues/141853).
+The fix is confirmed to be backported and will likely be available in 4.5.5.

+In the meantime, this repo applies the necessary patches (2 commits) to fix the issue in Blender 4.5.
+Once v4.5.0 is released, we can switch to official archives and the v4.5.5 tag for the source.

+## Downloads

-The built Blender can be downloaded via the [GitHub Action's artifacts](https://github.com/nutti/blender-daily-build/actions).
+The built Blender can be downloaded via the [Releases](https://github.com/Andrej730/blender-daily-build/releases).
-Not to exceed the limit of the artifact's capacity, all Blenders older than 3 days will be deleted.